From Harriet the Spy to The Catcher in the Rye

 by Borgna Brunner

 Many people think that book banning is something that only happened in the past.
-But in 2013 alone, 307 attempts to ban books were made!
-Probably the most famous books banned in recent years were the Harry Potter and Twilight series.
+But every year, hundreds of attempts to ban books are made!
+Probably the most famous books banned in recent years are the Harry Potter and Twilight series.
 The reason given for censoring the phenomenally popular and seemingly harmless novels was that they promoted "unchristian magic."